 - 3. Completed applications will be reviewed by the faculty review committee.
 Those applications that include acceptable GPAs, résumé, recommendations, and personal statement will be admitted, and assigned an advisor.
 Applications may be deemed "questionable" due to a combination of low GPA, fair or poor recommendations, poor writing ability and/or statements that are inconsistent with the student's goals as an administrator.
-The full faculty will review these "questionable" applications, giving special consideration to the student's life experiences, verbal skills, writing skills, educational background, and GPAs. - 4.
-Applicants who are accepted will be notified following admission decisions. - 5.
+These "questionable" applications will be reviewed by the full faculty, giving special consideration to the student's life experiences, verbal skills, writing skills, educational background, and GPAs. - 4.
+Applicants which are accepted will be notified following admission decisions. - 5.
 All decisions by the faculty regarding admissions are final. - 6.
 Program advisers will be assigned after students have been admitted to the program.
 The adviser will assist the student in developing the program of graduate study that is required for full admission to the program.
 Students must meet with their adviser to develop a formal program of study before the completion of 12 credits toward their degree. - 7.
 All courses and subsequent changes must be approved by the adviser.
 Transfer credit can be used toward graduation only if it has been reviewed and accepted by the student's adviser and is within Graduate School guidelines.
 The master's degree program must be completed within a six-year period